fluffy-cat/plexpost/docs/handling_movie_subtitles.md

 If a video already has a sidecar subtitle, no further action is taken.

-Otherwise, Plexpost looks for a vobsub file.
-If it is present, a copy of the idx+sub file is placed alongside the main video file.
+Otherwise, Plexpost looks for a vobsub file recursively from the base directory.
+If a vobsub file is found, a copy of the idx+sub file is placed alongside the main video file.

 Finally, if there are no vobsubs, the highest ranked sub will be sidecar-ed.